OpenPanel

 E-mail

 Some of OpenPanel's features require e-mail.
 We use Resend as our transactional e-mail provider.
-So to get this working you'll need to create an account on Resend and set the RESEND_API_KEY environment variable.
+To enable email features, create an account on Resend and set the RESEND_API_KEY environment variable.

 This is nothing that is required for the basic setup, but it is required for some features.